-The school plays a crucial role in preventative education.
+The schools play a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
 This will be underpinned by our:

 - Behaviour policy

 - Pastoral support system

 - Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

-- Healthy and respectful relationships
+- o Healthy and respectful relationships

-- Boundaries and consent
+- o Boundaries and consent

 - Stereotyping, prejudice and equality

-- Body confidence and self-esteem
+- o Body confidence and self-esteem

-- How to recognise an abusive relationship (including coercive and controlling behaviour)
+- o How to recognise an abusive relationship (including coercive and controlling behaviour)

-- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support
+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support

-- What constitutes sexual harassment and sexual violence and why they're always unacceptable
+- What constitutes sexual harassment and sexual violence and why they are always unacceptable